2018 Investing Offshore - July 2018

 - have both income and growth needs and/or a short investment horizon.

-Our domestic multi-asset funds (Balanced Plus, Capital Plus and Balanced Defensive) are mandated to hold the maximum allowable offshore allocation on behalf of investors (refer to Figure 6).
+Our domestic multi-asset funds (Balanced Plus, Capital Plus and Balanced Defensive) are mandated to hold the maximum allowable offshore allocation on behalf of investors.
+Given that we continue to hold the view that global equity is the asset class with the highest return potential over the next several years, our current offshore positioning remains overweight (see Figure 6 below).

-We offer two multi-asset funds optimised for long-term discretionary investors who are not subject to retirement fund investment restrictions.
-Market Plus can invest up to 40% offshore, while investors requiring an unconstrained mandate can consider Optimum Growth.
-The fund will typically invest between 50% and 90% of its portfolio in international assets.
+We offer two multi-asset funds optimised for discretionary investors not subject to retirement fund investment restrictions.
+Market Plus can invest up to 35% offshore, while Optimum Growth will typically invest between 50% and 90% of its portfolio in international assets.
+These funds are ideal for those investors who are comfortable with a larger exposure to offshore assets, but still require their fund manager to decide on the allocation between domestic and global assets.